-We’re continuing to keep an eye on the Waratahs on deck for Michael Cheika – tracking their progress across the campaign.
+With all eyes on the Land of the Rising Sun, we’ve taken a look at the Waratahs on deck for Michael Cheika – keeping an eye on their progress across the campaign.

 Let’s see how our boys are shaping up:

 The skipper will have a huge role to play in the Wallabies RWC opener.
 After plenty of reports and speculation, Hooper will line up alongside David Pocock in the back row – with Isi Naisarani at no.8.
 It’s a potent combination for Michael Cheika, with ‘Pooper’ set to cause havoc at the breakdown.